wp-plugins/s2member-secure-file-browser/readme.txt

 == Changelog ==

+= 0.4.5 =
+* Enhancement : force mp3 flash player (fallback to html5)  because of a bug in Chrome when playing mp3 via html5 and downloading a file in the same time
+* Enhancement : large directories/files supported (tested up to 100000 files in 10000 directories)
+* Enhancement : display fixes for all browsers and especially Firefox
+* New feature : sort files by birth date (date when then was available in your s2member-files directory)
+* New feature : display birth date column
+* New feature : display file comments in browser
+* New feature : add comments in the dashboard
+* Bug fix     : top downloader in notification reports was empty

 = 0.4.1 =
 * New feature : sortby shortcode option
 * New feature : modification date display shortcode option